-c.
+b.
 Graduate Tuition Waiver

-The Division of Graduate Studies through the departments offering graduate studies, administers a number of tuition waivers.
+The Graduate School, through the departments offering graduate studies, administers a number of tuition waivers.
 These scholarships provide tuition expense only and may vary in amount from partial to full tuition waiver.
 Tuition-waivers are awarded per academic year.
-The deadline for submitting applications is March 1.
 Please refer to the JSU website for additional information because these guidelines are subject to change.